MPh-py/MPh/docs/tutorial.md

 If we were to load more models, that list would be longer.
 Note that the above simply displays the names of the models.
-The actual model *objects* can be obtained as follows:
+The actual model objects can be recalled as follows:
 ```python
 >>> client.models()
 [<mph.model.Model object at 0x000002CAF6C0BE80>]
 ```

-We will generally not need to bother with these lists, as long as we hold on to the `model` reference we received from the client.
+We will generally not need to bother with these lists, as we would rather hold on to the `model` reference we received from the client.
 But to free up memory, we could remove a specific model.
 ```python
 >>> client.remove(model)
 ```

-Or we could remove all models at once, start with a clean slate.
+Or we could remove all models at once — restart from a clean slate.
 ```python
 >>> client.clear()
 >>> client.names()